couchbaselabs/sync_gateway_admin_ui/README.md

-# Admin Interface for Couchbase Sync Gateway
+# Developer Consoler for Couchbase Sync Gateway

-To use this interface visit http://localhost:4985/_utils/ in your browser.
+To use this interface visit [http://localhost:4985/_utils/](http://localhost:4985/_utils/) in your browser.
+This port is bound to localhost only by default, so if you want to connect to it from a remote device you may need to create a tunnel.

 ## What can it do?

-The main goal is to support Sync Function debug and development.
+The main goal of this developer console is to support Sync Function debug and development.
 So you can edit your Sync Function code and see what it will do *before* you deploy it.

 ## Known Issues